 If you like the convenience and simplicity of Twitter, ARSL’s Twitter feed is a great way to receive updates from the organization.
 Retweets and comments are always appreciated.
 To follow ARSL, go to Twitter.com or open the Twitter app on your mobile device, and sign in to your account.
 ARSL’s handle (@RuralLibAssoc) can be found utilizing the Twitter search bar.
 Click the “Follow” button (on most devices this button is located above the Twitter feed).
 Tweets from ARSL will immediately begin appearing in your timeline.

 To receive alerts (push notifications) whenever ARSL tweets or retweets something, navigate to the profile screen for ARSL.
 Tap the settings button, select “turn on notifications.”
 You can turn off alerts by following the same instruction, and selecting “Turn off notifications”.

-First time attendees can apply for the ARSL scholarships.
+First-time attendees can apply for the ARSL scholarships.
 Several other states offer conference scholarships or other professional development money and we encourage you to check your state library resources for more information.

 ARSL.info is a central location where you can explore all aspects of ARSL.
 Anyone can use the website for information and resources from ARSL.
-Members can log in for Members Only content such as access to individual and organizational member directories.
+Members can login for Members Only content such as access to individual and organizational member directories.

 ARSL’s Members Only List-Serv, Facebook and Twitter posts, and face-to-face opportunities at conferences allows your professional network to grow.
-Be sure to take advantage of all knowledge your fellow small library workers have.
+Be sure to take advantage of all of the knowledge your fellow small library workers have.
 Odds are whatever you are experiencing in your small or rural library, someone else has either dealt with or has a workable idea.
 We are very proud to have members who are willing to help others and share ideas and policies.
 All you need to do is dive in and ask.